Family Of Fallen CPD Officer Thomas Wortham IV Livid As Convict Gets New Fitness Trial Nearly 12 Years Later

 The family respects justice, but believes this new hearing is a slap in the face.

 “We don’t believe you try and try until you figure out how to get away with crime you committed,” Sandra Wortham said.
 “There’s not been one ounce of accountability from any of these offenders.
-All they have done is spent the last 12 years trying to maneuver around their convictions.”MORE NEWS: Harvey Man Crestfallen After His Seeing-Eye Dog Was Hit, Killed By Car
+All they have done is spent the last 12 years trying to maneuver around their convictions.”MORE NEWS: Landmark Sullivan Center Looking To Write New Chapter And Fill Vacant Office Space As Omicron Retreats

 The fitness trial is expected to last all week.
 The family plans to be in court every day.